 - Experience nurturing behavioral change in individuals and organizations

-We do this through classes and retreats as well as our weekly blog, how to meditate and other educational resources.
+We do this through classes and retreats as well as a blog and other educational resources.
 Blogs and new educational resources are posted on our Facebook page.
 You can find us @Christiansmeditate or you can sign up to receive blogs by email in the footer of each page.

 Transformation: An Ambitious Goal

 To be sure, transformation is an ambitious goal.
 Working with seriously mentally ill clients, I have seen first hand how mindfulness can transform the lives of people with mental illness when they embrace it as a practice and way of life.
 I have come to believe mindfulness-based therapies are at their core a spiritual journey to find the part of our selves created in God’s image, whether conscious or unconscious.

 Transformation occurs by changing tiny habits moment to moment, not in huge leaps of insight.
 We discover the child of God within us by developing mindful awareness of our inner thoughts and emotions, learning to adopt the mind of Christ by refocusing the mindless thoughts that maintain and exacerbate worry, fear and anxiety (not to mention depression) in the present moment.
 And most importantly, resting in the presence of God who loves us.

 Over the years, I have come to believe that fear (and its corollary, worry) are the common threads that keep individuals and congregations from living into their God-given potential — fear of failure (and success), fear of judgment and rejection, fear of being examined and found unworthy, fear of loss and the list goes on.